UncleBats/azure-cloud-week/.github/CONTRIBUTING.md

 # Welcome to the contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
+Make a change here

 ## Getting started